 Go to your meeting

 Please bring all your event documents to your meeting.
-If you have to meet with the public event committee, the committee holds meetings at our office:
+If you have to meet with the public event committee, the committee holds meetings at:

 Apply for permits and submit your application

 At your public event committee meeting, you will be given a checklist of permits and documents you need to get for your event.
 After you get your permits together, you need to submit your public event application with copies of the permits listed on the checklist to: